Adithyan-cb/summizeAI/README.md

 ## Usage

-1. Launch the app using Streamlit.
-2. Enter the text you want to summarize in the input box.
+1. Enter the text you want to summarize in the input box.
-3. Select your desired summarization style using the dropdown menu.
+2. Select your desired summarization style using the dropdown menu.
-4. Click the **"Summarize"** button to generate the summary.
+3. Click the **"send"** button to generate the summary.
-5. View and copy the result from the output area.

 ---